vfremaux/moodle-tool_sync/readme.txt

 2015112600 : Adds handling for storing a hash of incoming user picture (before processing) so it can be given back to sender and checked for changes.

+2016032400 : Adding the LogMuter class to avoid tons of logs when syncing.